Financing Healthcare After Retirement

 Watch: Rick Rodgers explains The New Three-Legged Stool™ approach to efficient retirement planning.

-Medicare plays an important part in retirement healthcare costs.
-Medicare Part A, which is hospitalization, has already been paid for through FICA taxes while the retiree was working.
-Medicare Part B covers doctor visits, emergency room visits, tests and things of that nature.
+Medicare plays an integral role in retirement healthcare costs.
+Medicare Part A, which covers hospitalization, has already been paid for through FICA taxes while the retiree was working.
+Medicare Part B covers doctor visits, emergency room visits, tests, and things of that nature.
 Part B premiums are usually deducted from Social Security benefits.
 Medicare Part D covers prescription drugs.
 Part D premiums are also deducted from Social Security benefits.

 Finally, there are supplemental policies, also known as Medigap insurance.
 Medicare doesn’t cover everything, and estimates project only about half of someone’s medical expenses will be covered under Medicare.
 Most retirees need to purchase additional insurance to cover the remaining costs through a Medigap policy.

 Medicare Advantage is a combination of Medicare Part A, B, D, and Medigap.
 The difference is that Medicare Advantage Plans is a way to get these benefits all in one policy, while Medigap is only a supplement to your Original Medicare Benefits.
 The premiums are deducted from Social Security benefits, but go to the Medicare Advantage provider instead of Medicare.